Sweden Rail Passes and Train Tips

 Any tips for buying point-to-point train tickets in Sweden?

 If a rail pass doesn't pencil out for your trip, you may be able to shave off the cost of your train tickets with some local deals.
-Keep in mind that in Sweden kids generally ride for half the adult fare, and kids under 7 ride for free (but child-ticket deals vary across neighboring countries).
+In Sweden, up to two kids (ages 2–15) generally ride together with anyone 16 or older for only 15 percent of the adult fare (or 50 percent on overnight trains), and kids under 2 ride for free if seated on your lap.
+(And keep in mind that child-ticket deals vary across neighboring countries.)

-If buying tickets through the Swedish railway's site, you'll notice a big difference between fare choices: "Non-rebookable" (cheapest, and often sell out in advance), "Rebookable" (these are the rates shown on our train-fare map above), and "Refundable" (much higher fare, but unrestricted).
+If buying tickets through the Swedish railway's site, you'll notice a big difference between fare choices: "Non-rebookable" (cheapest, and often sell out in advance) versus "Refundable" (much higher fare, but unrestricted).
 Also, see our general tips for buying point-to-point tickets.